k2view-academy/K2View-Academy/articles/09_translations/03_data_population_in_a_translation.md

 Import options are enabled via the Import screen.

-## How can I Import Translation Data from a File?
+## How Can I Import Translation Data from a File?

 **After defining the Translation Schema do the following:**